MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-cancel.md

 ---
 title: bitsadmin cancel
-description: "Windows Commands topic for **bitsadmin cancel** - removes the job from the transfer queue and deletes all temporary files associated with the job." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **bitsadmin cancel** - removes the job from the transfer queue and deletes all temporary files associated with the job. ms.custom: na ms.prod: windows-server ms.reviewer: na